USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.1_bugfixes.md

 ### Files Affected

-## 3. Time step limiation for boundary condition input file
+## 4. Time step limiation for boundary condition input file
-[David Wong](mailto:Wong.David-C@epa.gov), U.S. Environmental Protection Agency
+[David Wong](mailto: Wong.David-C@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue
 The current implementation of the Centralized Input/Output Module only supports BNDY_CONC_1 files that have a time step of 1 hour.